aayushk9/BigBrain/README.md

 **For those who love to learn.**

 ## Overview
 BigBrain is a web application designed to help users discover and explore research papers across various domains.
-Whether you’re into **web3, startups, AI or more**, BigBrain makes it easy to **find and search for relevant research papers or whitepapers**.
+Whether you’re into **web3, startups, AI or more**, BigBrain makes it easy to **find and search for relevant research papers, whitepapers and news articles**.

 ## Features
 - **Topic Based Browsing** – Select from various categories like web3, startups, AI and more.